Environmental impact analysis using the Finca Santa Rita in Nicaragua as an example, using the Cool Farm Tool.

 | Wastewater |

-Most of the data was collected on site in April 2022.
-All ecological, economic, and social factors were collected using a questionnaire specifically developed for coffee farms, comprising over 200 questions.
+Most of the data were collected on-site in April 2022.
+All ecological, economic, and social factors were surveyed using a questionnaire specifically developed for coffee farms, which includes over 200 questions.
 Further details for the calculation were provided by Bridazul.
-Bridazul bills Kaffeemacher for all work, including materials used, carried out on Santa Rita.
-Therefore, it is possible to track very precisely what, how much, and when was used.
+Bridazul invoices Kaffeemacher for all work carried out at Santa Rita, including the materials used.
+Therefore, it can be tracked very precisely what was used, how much, and when.

-Furthermore, Kaffeemacher are the sole buyers of coffee from the farm, so it can be precisely stated which processing was applied to which coffee.
-However, for the calculation, an average must be assumed, which affects water and energy consumption.
+In addition, Kaffeemacher is the only buyer of the coffee from the farm, so it can be stated exactly which processing method was applied to which coffee.
+For the calculation, however, an average must be assumed, which affects water and energy consumption.

 Result